watermelon candy

 oh sweet, sweet watermelon.

-while we love traditionally processed coffees that express terroir, we also do enjoy a good coferment. we feel that this coffee strikes the sweet spot for us, it tastes like its name intends, but it also doesn't overdo it. intense fragrance, sugary sweetness, a little florality and delicacy, rounded out by some good funk. we didn't intend on buying a coferment when were sampling, but when we tried this, we were sure that we'd regret passing on it.
+while we love traditionally processed coffees, it's 2025 and we also do enjoy a good coferment, when it's done right. this coffee strikes the sweet spot for us, it tastes like its process describes, but it also doesn't overdo it. intense fruit fragrance, sugary sweetness, and a good bit of funk while not being overpowering. what we're most surprised with is its incredibly clean and lingering aftertaste. this coffee tastes like nostalgia, the sweet candy of our childhood. we didn't intend on buying a coferment when were sampling, but when we tried this, we were sure that we'd regret passing on it.

 varietal: castillo, caturra